 When should I see my doctor?

 If you think you are experiencing seasonal affective disorder it is important that you speak to your GP or a healthcare professional.
 This is especially important if you are experiencing depression.
-The condition is nothing to be embarrassed about, it is very common, and you may find that taking the first step to seeking help could help you to feel better.
-You may want to research treatment options yourself.
+The condition is nothing to be embarrassed about, it's very common, and you may find that taking the first step to seeking help could help you to feel better.
+You may also want to research treatment options yourself.

 What treatments for SAD are available?